Pandemic year pushes soft skills to the top of the bestseller book lists to bring in a successful 2021

 Scroll down to read a brief overview of each book.

-And, if you're a member of The Growth Faculty, you can watch and listen to the authors of our recommended business books summarise their book's key points .
+I've included just one key tip from each business book, but members of The Growth Faculty can watch a video or listen to the authors of our recommended business books summarise their book's key points .

-- Note: Annual Club or Premium members get an added professional learning boost with real-time virtual masterclasses included in their membership.
+- As well, Annual Club or Premium members get an added professional learning boost with real-time virtual masterclasses included in their membership.

 So, here's a brief overview of each of our Top 10 best holiday reads: